HOW AND WHERE TO GET YOUR ENG1 SEAFARER MEDICAL CERTIFICATE

 - Listening to your heart and lungs, testing blood pressure and heart rate

-- How to get a job
+- How, where and when to get a yacht job

-- Any other qualifications you may need
+- Further crew training and qualifications you may need